raminjafary/nuxt-cache-module/README.md

   ],
   // Module options
   cache: {
-    // Enables logging config options in the browser with this.$cache.log().
-    debug: true,
     // Set cache header on response when it hits cache.
     cacheHeader: 'x-cache',
     // Routes to be cached whether string or regexp.